syl20bnr/spacemacs-elpa-mirror/melpa/dtrt-indent-readme.txt

-A minor mode that guesses the indentation offset and `indent-tabs-mode' originally used for creating source code files and transparently adjusts the corresponding settings in Emacs, making it more convenient to edit foreign files.
+A minor mode that guesses the indentation offset and `indent-tabs-mode' originally used for creating source code files and transparently adjusts the corresponding settings in Emacs, making it more convenient to edit others' files.

-This hooks into many major modes - c-mode, java-mode, shell-mode and ruby-mode, to name but a few - and makes an educated guess on which offset is appropriate by analyzing indentation levels in the file.
-(Notably, it does not touch python-mode, which includes its own offset guessing.)
+This hooks into many major modes - c-mode, java-mode and ruby-mode, to name but a few - and makes an educated guess on which offset is appropriate by analyzing indentation levels in the file.
+Modes that have their own indentation offset guessing, such as python-mode, are not dealt with.
+In modes based on SMIE, dtrt-indent delegates to smie-config-guess.

 Heuristics are used to estimate the proper indentation offset and therefore this system is not infallible, however adjustments will